oneananda/C_Sharp_Examples/Lazy_Initialization_Vs_Dependency_Injection/README.md

 Scenario: You have a service or object that is costly to create (e.g., due to heavy computation, large memory usage, or network calls).

 Use Case: Use Lazy Initialization to defer the creation of this object until it is actually needed, thus avoiding the overhead of creating it upfront if it may not be used.

+## Q & A

+Imagine you have a complex service that takes a long time to initialize.
+Would it be better to register this service as Singleton and use Lazy Initialization, or should it be registered as Transient?
+What are the trade-offs?

+For a complex service that takes a long time to initialize, registering it as a Singleton and using Lazy Initialization is often a better approach.
+This setup ensures that the service is created only once, improving performance by avoiding repeated expensive initializations.
+Lazy Initialization delays the creation until the service is actually needed, which optimizes resource usage.
+On the other hand, registering the service as Transient means a new instance is created every time it is requested, which can be inefficient for complex services.
+The trade-off with Singleton and Lazy Initialization is that while you save on initialization time, you must manage potential issues related to long-lived instances, such as resource management and state consistency.